cmdruid/regtest-workbench/README.md

 ### \#\# ./share

-Each node will mount this folder at runtime, then create and manage their own folder and configuration data.
-Each folder is namespaced after a node's hostname, and used by other nodes in order to peer and connect to its services.
+Each node will mount this folder on startup, then use it as a shared repository for providing their own configuration data.
+Each folder is namespaced after a node's hostname, and used by other nodes in order to peer and connect with each other.
 These files are constantly created and destroyed by their respective nodes, so that the data remains fresh and accurate.

+If tor is enabled for a given node, its share data can also be copied to other machines for more complex configurations.

 ## Development

 *Work in progress.
 Feel free to hack the project on your own!*

+There are two main modes to choose from when launching a container: **safe mode** and **development mode**.

+By default, a node will launch in safe mode.
+This means the `/run` folder is copied at build time, and the container will run in the background once you exit the node terminal.
+The container is also configured to self-restart in the event of a crash.

+When launching a node with the `--devmode` flag, a few things change.
+The `./run/entrypoint.sh` script will not start automatically, so you will have to call it yourself from the terminal.
+The `/run` folder will be mounted directly into the container, so you can modify the source code in real-time (these changes apply to *all* nodes, be careful!).
+Re-run the start script to apply changes.
+When you exit the terminal, the container is destroyed, however the internal `/data` store will persist.

+If you end up borking a node, use the `--wipe` flag at launch to erase the node's persistent storage.
+The start scripts are designed to be robust, and nodes are highly disposable.
+Feel free to crash, wipe, and re-launch nodes as often as you like!

+To mount a folder into your node environment, use the format `--mount=local/path1:/mount/path1,local/path2:/mount/path2, ...`, using a comma to separate mount points, and colon to separate local:mount paths.
+Paths can be relative or absolute.

+To open and forward ports from your node environment, use the format `--ports=src1:dest1,src2:dest2, ...`, using a comma to separate port declarations, and colon to separate source:dest ports.

 ## Contribution

-All contributions are welcome!
-If you have any questions, feel free to send me a message or submit an issue.
+All suggestions and contributions are welcome!
+If you have any questions about this project, feel free to submit an issue up above, or contact me on social media.

 ## Tools